shahzadthathal/mediumdotcom-practical-challenge/README.md

 # Import fake data
 php artisan db:seed

+# Do you wish to refresh migration before seeding, it will clear all old data if exist?
+Yes or No

 # If you get an error about an encryption key
 php artisan key:generate
 ```